Vision-At-SEECS/Google_Earth_Engine_Starter/README.md

 2. Choose the video tutorial you want to explore and navigate to its respective folder.
 3. Inside each video folder, you'll find JavaScript code examples and a detailed README with instructions and explanations.

 Feel free to explore the videos and code examples at your own pace.
-Each video folder contains all the resources you need to follow along.
+Each folder contains all the resources you need to follow along.

 ## Folder Structure